twbrodarick/Deep_Learning/README.md

 ## Files

-"../Closing_Prices" notebook:  Previous Bitcoin closing prices are used to predict the next closing price.\n "../Fear_and_Greed" notebook: FNG values are used to predict the next closing price.
+1. "../Closing_Prices" notebook:  Previous Bitcoin closing prices are used to predict the next closing price.
+2. "../Fear_and_Greed" notebook: FNG values are used to predict the next closing price.
 - -
 ## Model Considerations